Psychology - Clinical-Counseling Psychology

 Letters of Recommendation

-Selected applicants will be invited to participate in required interviews and program informational meetings, which will be held on campus.
-The Applicant Interview Day schedule includes interviews with faculty members and meetings with current graduate students and other invited applicants.
-Invited applicants will be contacted by the graduate coordinator.
+Selected applicants will be invited to participate in required interviews and program informational meetings, which will be held via Zoom.
+The Applicant Interview and Meeting Schedule includes interviews with faculty members and meetings with current graduate students and other invited applicants.
+Selected applicants will be contacted and provided with more information about the interview and meeting schedule.

 Application Deadlines